Itchingfield

 Itchingfield is a small village and civil parish in the Horsham district of West Sussex, England.
 It lies on the Barns Green to Broadbridge Heath road 2.7 mi southwest of Horsham.

 The main settlement in the parish is Barns Green.

+History

 The village's origins may lie with the Romans.
 This is suggested by the discovery of tiles in the parish.

+The Parish Church, located in Itchingfield Hamlet, is over 900 years old, built in 1125.
+The Church still has several windows and a couple of walls from the original building.